Ben-Joan/Lee-Chatmen-Merchandise-Sales/README.md

 # Lee Chatmen Merchandise-Sales
 ![Merchandise Sales](https://github.com/Ben-Joan/Lee-Chatmen-Merchandise-Sales/blob/main/fashionable-clothes.jpg)

 ## Introduction
 Lee Chatmen is a popular influencer from the United States with over 7 million TikTok followers.
 He became famous for his entertaining videos, where he plays popular songs on miniature guitars.
 In 2023, Lee launched his own line of merchandise.

-This analysis looks at how his merchandise sales are going and what we can learn from the data.
+This analysis leveraged on **Power BI** to look at how his merchandise sales is performing, uncovering pattern and enabling data-driven decision making for the store.

-## Business Questions ⚖️
+## Problem Statement

-**To gain meaningful insights into the store's performance,the following key questions was explored:**
+Lee Chatmen aims to gain meaningful insights into the store's performance, to promote long term growth and expansion of the business.
+The following key questions was explored:

-1. What are the overall sales trends?
+1. What are the overall sales and shipping charges trends?
-2. Which product categories perform the best?
+2. Which products and categories perform the best?
-3. What are the most and least popular products?
-4. How does location affect sales performance?
+3. How does location affect sales performance?
-5. What impact does international shipping have on sales?
-6. What is the demographic profile of buyers?
+4. What is the demographic profile of buyers?
-7. How do ratings and reviews correlate with sales?
+5. How do ratings and reviews correlate with sales?
-8. What are the trends in shipping charges?
-9. How do discounts or promotional pricing influence purchasing behavior?
-10. Are there any patterns in repeat purchases?

-**By answering these questions, **data-driven strategies** to optimize sales, improve customer experience, and enhance overall business performance was identified. 🚀**
+By answering these questions, **data-driven strategies** to optimize sales, improve customer experience, and enhance overall business performance will identified.

 ## Strategy Implemented 🎯